OanaPelea/Design_tools_iSBH-sgRNAs/README.md

 Finds spacer / spacer* pairs that fold into the desired mini‑hairpin.
 Run first.

 **Script_1b_MODesign.py**
 Combines a chosen spacer pair with your RNA trigger(s) to build modular iSBH‑sgRNA designs.
-Code also gives you the option to select desired sizes lor the iSBH-sgRNA loop.
+Code also gives you the option to select desired sizes for the iSBH-sgRNA loop.

 **Script_2_MODesign_scoring_algorithm.py**
 Scores and ranks designs so you can pick the most promising ones for wet‑lab testing.